Direct S3 Uploads vs Proxy Uploads: Performance Benchmarks & Implementation Guide

 Async Server-Side Validation Pipeline (Lambda / Node.js)

 This handler validates file signatures against declared MIME types and tags clean objects.
-It quarantines malicious payloads and emits alarms.
+It quarantines suspect payloads and emits alarms.

 import { S3Client, GetObjectCommand, PutObjectTaggingCommand } from "@aws-sdk/client-s3";